joshjohanning/joshjohanning.github.io/_posts/2022-02-07-github-apps.md

         id: get_installation_token
         with:
           app_id: 170544
+          # installation_id not needed IF the app is installed on this current repo
-          installation_id: 23052920
+          installation_id: 29881931
           private_key: ${{ secrets.PRIVATE_KEY }}

-      # clone using the `actions/checkout` step
+      # example 1 - cloning repo - clone using the `actions/checkout` step
       - name: Checkout
         uses: actions/checkout@v2.4.0
         with: